hclpandv/setting-up-wsl-ansible-to-control-windows-host/README.md

 # Verify if the Kerberos all set
 echo "Verifying if the kerberos is all" klist

 # Lets Test if the windows machine can be pinged from Windows Subsystem Linux
 ansible windows -i hosts -m win_ping

+# Gather all facts about your windows machine
+ansible windows -i hosts -m setup

 ```